opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 .. note:: Particles FX may have unexpected results when the scene is stretched to a higher FPS value, as the effect requires the original timing information.

 **Do stereoscopy** activates the stereoscopic 3D output of the scenes.
 Each frame will be rendered from two different camera view creating two sequences of files, one for each view.
-The suffixes _l (left) and _r (right) will be used to identify sequences.The **Camera Shift** parameter sets the distance between the two camera views.
+The suffixes _l (left) and _r (right) will be used to identify sequences.
+The **Camera Shift** parameter sets the distance between the two camera views.

 .. note:: For working properly at least some elements of the scene must have Z-Depth values other than 0 for their positioning.
 OpenToonz uses these values as the Camera Shift parameter for rendering the stereoscopic effect.